AliceO2Group/QualityControl/Modules/TRD/README.md

 | PulseHeightTrackMatch  | PHTrackMatch  | enabled, if ITSTPCTRD matching  | enabled, if ITSTPCTRD matching  |
 | TrackingTask  |  Tracking | enabled, if ITSTPCTRD matching  | enabled, if ITSTPCTRD matching  |

+In case new tasks are added please make sure that it uses a unique port number.
+The port range assigned to TRD can be found in <https://alice-flp.docs.cern.ch/Developers/KB/port_assignment/#subsystem-port-ranges-for-remote-connections-from-epns>.
+It goes from 29850 to 29899.

 ### Checks

 TODO